Memory leak: Programming issues

 Memory leaks are a common error in programming, especially when using languages that have no built in automatic garbage collection, such as C and C++.
 Typically, a memory leak occurs because dynamically allocated memory has become unreachable.
 The prevalence of memory leak bugs has led to the development of a number of debugging tools to detect unreachable memory.
 BoundsChecker, Deleaker, Memory Validator, IBM Rational Purify, Valgrind, Parasoft Insure++, Dr. Memory and memwatch are some of the more popular memory debuggers for C and C++ programs.
 "Conservative" garbage collection capabilities can be added to any programming language that lacks it as a built-in feature, and libraries for doing this are available for C and C++ programs.
 A conservative collector finds and reclaims most, but not all, unreachable memory.

 Although the memory manager can recover unreachable memory, it cannot free memory that is still reachable and therefore potentially still useful.
 Modern memory managers therefore provide techniques for programmers to semantically mark memory with varying levels of usefulness, which correspond to varying levels of reachability.
 The memory manager does not free an object that is strongly reachable.
 An object is strongly reachable if it is reachable either directly by a strong reference or indirectly by a chain of strong references.
 (A strong reference is a reference that, unlike a weak reference, prevents an object from being garbage collected.)
 To prevent this, the developer is responsible for cleaning up references after use, typically by setting the reference to null once it is no longer needed and, if necessary, by deregistering any event listeners that maintain strong references to the object.

-In general, automatic memory management is more robust and convenient for developers, as they don't need to implement freeing routines or worry about the sequence in which cleanup is performed or be concerned about whether or not an object is still referenced.
+In general, automatic memory management is more robust and convenient for developers, as they do not need to implement freeing routines or worry about the sequence in which cleanup is performed or be concerned about whether or not an object is still referenced.
 It is easier for a programmer to know when a reference is no longer needed than to know when an object is no longer referenced.
 However, automatic memory management can impose a performance overhead, and it does not eliminate all of the programming errors that cause memory leaks.